Rodrigo-Vargas/fcc-voting-app/README.md

 * Create about page, showing the user stories and usefull information about the application
 * Change port
 * Change mongodb url
+* See message 'Cannot find whatever of kerberos, appears in terminal'

 ## User Stories